 Data for the dashboard comes from the logged diagnostic data.
-The dashboard is automatically kept current as the relevant diagnostic data items are updated.
+The dashboard remains current as the relevant diagnostic data items are updated.
 The gauges will be updated even if the dashboard window is not open.

+12/3 300 00000

-12/3 Analysis completed/started 300 Days until roughing-pump Manifold outgas rate 740.13 ± 0.36 739.62/740.61 Ntrogen Po (mmHg) mean ± 20 min/max
+Analysis completed/started Days until roughing-pump service is due Manifold outgas rate

+740 13 + 0.36

+739.62/740.61 Nitrogen Po (mmHg) mean ± 2 ,

+min/max

 Red numbers on the dashboard require attention.
-To reset the dashboard numbers, right click on the dashboard setting, then click Reset.
+To reset the dashboard numbers, right-click on the dashboard setting, then click Reset.